dotnet/csharplang/proposals/csharp-9.0/init.md

-If we want to make the change of `init` to `set` a source and binary compatible change then it will force our hand on the modreq vs. attributes decision below because it will rule out modreqs as a soulution.
+If we want to make the change of `init` to `set` a source and binary compatible change then it will force our hand on the modreq vs. attributes decision below because it will rule out modreqs as a solution.
 If on the other hand this is seen as a non-interesting then this will make the modreq vs. attribute decision less impactful.